Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Display Gravatar from User Email in WordPress

-In this article, we’ll show you how to display a Gravatar from the user’s email in WordPress.
+In this article, we will show you how to easily display a Gravatar from the user’s email in WordPress by exploring various methods to give you flexible options.

 How to display Gravatar from user email in WordPress

-Gravatar stands for Globally Recognized Avatar, and it allows people to link a picture to their email address.
+Gravatar stands for Globally Recognized Avatar and allows people to link a picture to their email address.

 An example of a Gravatar on a WordPress website

 First, you can add a Gravatar to your WordPress theme using code.
-This is a good choice if you want to show a Gravatar in the same location across your entire site, such as the sidebar or just above the header.
+This is a good choice if you want to show a Gravatar in the same location across your entire site, such as the sidebar or above the header.
+However, you will need to edit your template files, so it isn’t the most beginner-friendly method.

-To add a Gravatar to your theme, you’ll need to paste some code into your theme files.
+To add a Gravatar to your theme, you will need to paste some code into your theme files.
 If you haven’t done this before, then check out our beginner’s guide to pasting snippets from the web into WordPress.

 The easiest way to add code snippets to your WordPress website is by using WPCode.
 It is the best code snippet plugin for WordPress that allows you to add PHP, CSS, JavaScript, and more to your website.